nksupermarket/Ether/README.md

 1. **Getting the files**

-Download the code via the "<> Code" and extract it somewhere or if you're comfortable with the terminal, you can run `gh repo clone lookingcoolonavespa/Ether`.
+Download the code via the "<> Code" button and extract it somewhere or if you're comfortable with the terminal, you can run `gh repo clone lookingcoolonavespa/Ether`.

 Remember where you store it because we're going to come back to it later.